GDPR reform: Opening Pandora's box

 The proposal concerns limited and targeted changes to the GDPR in view of simplifying it or extending certain measures currently applicable to small and medium-sized enterprises to include small mid-cap enterprises that have "outgrown the SME definition."

-Article 30 GDPR requires data controllers and processors to maintain a record of data processing activities and prescribes out what information this record should contain, such as the purposes of the processing, the description of the categories of data, the categories of third-party recipients of the data and, where possible, a description of technical and organizational security, among other matters.
+Article 30 of the GDPR requires data controllers and processors to maintain a record of data processing activities and prescribes out what information this record should contain, such as the purposes of the processing, the description of the categories of data, the categories of third-party recipients of the data and, where possible, a description of technical and organizational security, among other matters.